 FMCSA Study: Costs of crash accountability outweigh benefits.
 ATA begs to differ.

 WASHINGTON, D.C. – States can apply for funding for CVISN, PRISM programs in an effort to improve data collection and dissemination.

 WASHINGTON, D.C.- Truckers interested in whether or not the Federal Motor Carrier Safety Administration (FMCSA)’s 34-hour restart rule will be suspended have turned their eyes to the U.S. Senate after the House passed the funding bill.

 PORTLAND, OR – Compliance Safety Accountability (CSA) works.
 Stats show a 17-percent drop in violations since 2010, from about 600,000 violations per month to under 500,00.

 MACON, GEORGIA– A trucking company owner has been handed a year’s probation for conspiracy to violate an out-of-service order.

-WASHINGTON — The Federal Motor Carrier Safety Administration has rescinded a policy barring use of GPS records to verify compliance with the hours of service rules.
+ARLINGTON, VA – The Federal Motor Carrier Safety Administration announced a regulatory proposal requiring interstate commercial truck and bus companies to use Electronic Logging Devices in their vehicles to improve compliance with the driver hours of service standards.